Information management is complex but as a manager you need to understand its essence in this day and age for a myriad of reasons.

 Research firm IDC urged organizations to master that famous information value chain – which also has to be differentiated – in order to gain competitive advantage in its 2015 “Information Digital Transformation MaturityScape”, report.
 When announcing it, IDC was crystal clear: “information is at the core of the new digital ecosystem”.
 Plain and simple.

 Yet it does pose a challenge for many organizations as unstructured communications and data continue to explode (IoT being the next catalyst), information resides in silos and our businesses are not ready to have all it takes to master that information value chain and the key role of information management and information intelligence.

-Neverthless, unlocking value from information is the journey ahead.
+Nevertheless, unlocking value from information is the journey ahead.
 IDC estimates that by 2020, the digital universe will reach 44 trillion gigabytes.
 That is not just huge (a tenfold increase over 2013), it is also the future of your business.
 Because behind each gigabyte sits a wealth of information waiting to potentially (when it makes business sense) to be unlocked and capitalized upon.

-Although 2020 is not really THAT far away, IDC states that most organizations today are still at the beginning of their journey to extract value from – the exploding amounts of – information.
 Time to embrace – as IDC calls it – Information Digital Transformation and effectively use information as “a critical enabler of the digital transformation of enterprises”.
 The study looks at this information digital transformation or DX in various stages.

 Organizations that master a differentiated information value chain gain competitive advantage, IDC says.
 We couldn’t agree more.
 Building that competitive advantage with information management starts today.
 Capturing and turning information into value and helping organization to get the core of the new digital ecosystem – information – right should be your mission.
 Improving existing and identifying new revenue streams is the goal.